StefanosChaliasos/agile-data-cleaning/README.md

 ```

 ### <a name="create2"></a>Create a table with unique values of a column of a csv file
-Let's say you want to create a new table with the unique values of line 4 of data.csv.
+Let's say we want to create a new table with the unique values of line 4 of data.csv.

 ```bash
 cut -d ',' -f 4 data.csv | sort -r | uniq > table2.csv